-- If a student has the wrong form assignment for accommodated testing - If a student exits TestNav (either unintentionally or intentionally)
+• If a student has the wrong form assignment for accommodated testing

 If a student exits TestNav (either unintentionally or intentionally) before completing a test:

 - Verify that TestNav is shut down for the student. - Attempt to keep the student on the same device. - Resume the student's test in Pearson Access (or contact the STC if you do not have access to resume the test). - The student should use the original Testing Ticket to sign in to the test. - The student's test will resume from the point at which the test was interrupted. - The system will upload any test responses that the student entered after the interruption if resuming on the same testing device.